-- (1) Trenches must be three (3) feet wide or less. - (2) The separating distance between trenches must be a minimum of six (6) feet sidewall to sidewall. - (3) Perforated distribution pipe used in a trench must be as close to the center of the trench as possible. - (4) Perforations must be oriented downward unless pressure distribution is used and provision for pipe drainage is included.
+- (1) Trenches must be three feet wide or less. - (2) The separating distance between trenches must be a minimum of six feet sidewall-to-sidewall. - (3) Perforated distribution pipe used in a trench must be as close to the center of the trench as possible. - (4) Perforations must be oriented downward unless pressure distribution is used and provision for pipe drainage is included.

-g.
-Beds:

-- (1) Maximum width for a bed must be twelve (12) feet, unless the bed receives effluent meeting Treatment Level 2 quality or better. - (2) The separating distance between beds must be a minimum of six (6) feet sidewall to sidewall. - (3) The separating distance between parallel distribution lines in an absorption bed must not exceed six (6) feet, and a distribution line must be located within three (3) feet of each sidewall and endwall of the absorption bed. - (4) Evapotranspiration beds and evapotranspiration-absorption beds may be wider than twelve (12) feet.
-OWTS utilizing non-pressurized drip dispersal systems (NDDS) may also be wider than twelve (12) feet and must be designed following the Colorado Professionals in Onsite Wastewater (CPOW) Guidelines for the Design and Installation of Non-Pressurized Drip Dispersal Systems (NDDS) February 24, 2014.

 h.
+Beds

+- (1) Maximum width for a bed must be 12 feet, unless the bed receives effluent meeting Treatment Level 2 quality or better. - (2) The separating distance between beds must be a minimum of six feet sidewall-to-sidewall. - (3) The separating distance between parallel distribution lines in an absorption bed must not exceed six feet and a distribution line must be located within three feet of each sidewall and endwall of the absorption bed.

+i.
 Serial and Sequential Distribution:

-- (1) A serial or sequential distribution system may be used where the ground slope does not allow for suitable installation of a single level soil treatment area unless a distribution box or dosing chamber is used. - (2) The horizontal distance from the side of the absorption system to the surface of the ground on a slope must be adequate to prevent lateral flow and surfacing. - (3) Adjacent trenches or beds must be connected with a stepdown/relief line or a dropbox arrangement, such that each trench fills with effluent to the top of the gravel or chamber outlet before flowing to succeeding treatment areas.
+- (1) A serial or sequential distribution system may be used where the ground slope does not allow for suitable installation of a single level soil treatment area unless a distribution box or dosing chamber is used. - (2) The horizontal distance from the side of the absorption system to the surface of the ground on a slope must be adequate to prevent lateral flow and surfacing. - (3) Adjacent trenches or beds must be connected with a stepdown/relief line or a drop box arrangement such that each trench fills with effluent to the top of the gravel or chamber outlet before flowing to succeeding treatment areas.

-3. Storage/Distribution Media:
+3. Storage/Distribution Media

 a.
-Rock and Pipe:
+Rock and Pipe

-- (1) The pipe must be surrounded by clean, graded gravel, rock, or other material of equal efficiency which may range in size from one-half (1/2) inch to two and one-half (2 1⁄2) inches.
-At least six (6) inches of gravel, rock, or other material must be placed below the pipe.
-The gravel, rock, or other material must fill the trench around the pipe and at least two (2) inches above the top of the distribution pipe. - (2) The top of the placed gravel or such material used must be covered with non-woven permeable geotextile meeting a maximum thickness rating of 2.0 ounces per square yard or equivalent pervious material.
+(1) The pipe must be surrounded by clean, graded gravel, rock, or other material of equal efficiency which may range in size from 1/2 inch to 2 1/2 inches.
+At least six inches of gravel, rock or other material must be placed below the pipe.
+The gravel, rock or other material must fill the trench around the pipe and at least two inches above the top of the distribution pipe.

+(2) The top of the placed gravel or such material used must be covered with non-woven permeable geotextile meeting a maximum thickness rating of 2.0 ounces per square yard or equivalent pervious material.
 An impervious covering must not be used.

 b.
-Tire Chips:
+Tire Chips

-- (1) The pipe may be surrounded with clean, uniformly sized tire chips. - (2) Tire chips must be nominally two (2) inches in size and may range from one-half (1/2) inch to a maximum of four (4) inches in any one (1) direction. - (3) Wire strands must not protrude from the tire chips more than three-quarters (3/4) inches. - (4) Tire chips must be free from balls of wire and fine particles less than two (2) mm across.

-(5) The top of the tire chips used must be covered with non-woven permeable geotextile meeting a maximum thickness rating of 2.0 ounces per square yard or equivalent pervious material.
+- (1) The pipe may be surrounded with clean, uniformly-sized tire chips. - (2) Tire chips must be nominally two inches in size and may range from 1/2 inch to a maximum of four inches in any one direction. - (3) Wire strands must not protrude from the tire chips more than 0.75 inches. - (4) Tire chips must be free from balls of wire and fine particles less than two mm across. - (5) The top of the tire chips used must be covered with non-woven permeable geotextile meeting a maximum thickness rating of 2.0 ounces per square yard or equivalent pervious material.
 An impervious covering must not be used.

 c.
-Chambers:
+Chambers

-- (1) Chambers must be installed with the base on the infiltrative surface. - (2) Installation must be according to manufacturers' instructions. - (3) Effluent may be distributed by gravity or pressure dosing.
+- (1) Chambers must be installed with the base on the infiltrative surface. - (2) Installation must be according to manufacturer's instructions. - (3) Effluent may be distributed by gravity or pressure dosing.

 d.
-Manufactured Media:
+Manufactured Media

-- (1) Manufactured media must be installed with the base on the infiltrative surface. - (2) Installation must be according to manufacturers' instructions. - (3) Effluent may be applied by pressure distribution only if the manufacturer specifies suitability of the product for that use.
+- (1) Manufactured media must be installed with the base on the infiltrative surface. - (2) Installation must be according to manufacturer's instructions. - (3) Effluent may be applied by pressure distribution only if the manufacturer specifies suitability of the product for that use.

 e.
-Pressure Distribution:
+Pressure Distribution